Cinema of Hong Kong: Golden Harvest and the rise of the independents

 In 1970, former Shaw Brothers executives Raymond Chow and Leonard Ho left to form their own studio, Golden Harvest.
 The upstart's more flexible and less tightfisted approach to the business outmaneuvered the Shaws' old-style studio.
 Chow and Ho landed contracts with rising young performers who had fresh ideas for the industry, like Bruce Lee and the Hui Brothers, and allowed them greater creative latitude than was traditional.
 California-born, Bruce Lee only found minor roles in U.S. films and television at first, as foreign actors were often criticized and not widely accepted by the audience during the 1970s in North America.
-Bruce expressed that the true orientals were not shown, especially in Hollywood, and most audiences still viewed Asian people as stereotypes (e.g. with flat eyes, pigtails).
+Bruce expressed that the true orientals were not shown, especially in Hollywood, and most audiences still viewed Asian people as stereotypes (e.g. with flat eyes and pigtails).
 Moreover, the directors usually got him to do something just to be exotic.
 When Golden Harvest's The Big Boss (a.k.a.
 The Fists of Fury, 1971) came into theatres, it jump-started Lee's career into stardom and made martial arts and kung fu a global trend.

 In 1976, Shaw Brothers made a series of true crime films.
-The first, The Criminals, took in HK$838,067, ranking in at #33 in the Hong Kong box office for that year.
-Following its success, Shaw Brothers made The Criminals 2 - Homicides that same year, followed by three more films (The Criminals 3 - Arson, The Criminals 4 - Assault and The Criminals 5 - The Teenager's Nightmare) the following year.
+The first, The Criminals, took in HK$838,067, ranking at #33 in the Hong Kong box office for that year.
+Following its success, Shaw Brothers made The Criminals 2 – Homicides that same year, followed by three more films (The Criminals 3 – Arson, The Criminals 4 – Assault and The Criminals 5 – The Teenager's Nightmare) the following year.
 The first movie in The Criminals series included three true stories: The Human Torsos, The Stuntmen, and Valley of the Hanged; each story was filmed by a different director.
 Valley of the Hanged told the story of a triple murder in Hong Kong, as well as a story about an unfaithful wife humiliating her husband.
 The Shaw Brothers' films attracted audiences with bizarre true stories featuring erotic and violent scenes.
 Their films also portrayed the ordinary aspects of Hong Kongers' lives, such as playing mahjong, a popular form of gambling.